MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 You have two options to work around this issue:

 - Use the Set-NAVAddin cmdlet of the Business Central Administration Shell as described in [Upgrade control add-ins](upgrading-cumulative-update-v23.md#controladdins).
-- If you to use the Business Central web client, then copy the file to another folder on your PC, like Documents or Downloads, and try again.
+- If you want to use the Business Central web client, then copy the files to another folder on your PC, like Documents or Downloads, and try again.

 ## Removed table fields in the Czech (CZ) base application cause sync errors